byteman0125/job-supporter/server/README-CLI.md

-# Tester CLI - Pure Node.js Screen Capture
+# Server CLI - Pure Node.js Screen Capture

 ## Overview
-This is a lightweight CLI version of the tester app that uses pure Node.js instead of Electron.
+This is a lightweight CLI version of the server app that uses pure Node.js instead of Electron.
 It's much more stealthy and efficient.

 ## Benefits over Electron Version
 - ✅ **90% smaller** - ~10MB vs 100MB+